 Today’s appearance of Groznjan is due to the artist and sculptor Aleksandar Rukavina, who, together with other artists, has ensured the preservation and restoration of the buildings.

-When you visit Groznjan you can expect a lot of attractions and some really lovely highlights.
-Here you will find an overview of the most beautiful things to do and places to see of the small town at a glance:
+When you visit Groznjan you can expect plenty of attractions and some really lovely highlights.
+Here you will find an overview of the most beautiful things to do and places to see in the small town at a glance:

 The Old Town of Groznjan

 There are also many small stores that sell excellent olive oil, fresh truffles and delicious truffle products.
-Another highlight are the rustic konobas.
-Especially in the old town, but also in the nearer surroundings there are some of these typical Croatian restaurants, which offer delicious Istrian dishes, good home cooked meals and excellent wines.
+Another highlight is the rustic konobas.
+Especially in the old town, but also in the nearer surroundings, there are some of these typical Croatian restaurants, which offer delicious Istrian dishes, good home cooked meals and excellent wines.